 Health care facilities depend more and more on technology in the diagnosis, monitoring of care, and the treatment of diseases.
-Biomedical equipment is used to improve the quality of healthcare for patients at hospitals, acute care centers, clinics, long-term care facilities, and at the offices of other health care providers.
+Biomedical equipment is used to improve the quality of healthcare for patients in a wide range of health care settings.

-The Biomedical Equipment Engineering (BME) program at the Pennsylvania Institute of Technology prepares students for careers in this rapidly expanding field.
-Students learn the functionality of biomedical equipment, safely perform maintenance and repair on biomedical equipment, maintain this equipment for optimal utilization, calibrate medical equipment and instrumentation, as well as troubleshooting, diagnosing and repairing non-functioning biomedical equipment.
+The Biomedical Equipment Engineering program prepares you for a career in this rapidly expanding field.
+You will learn the functionality of biomedical equipment, perform maintenance and repair, calibrate medical equipment and instrumentation, and maintain equipment for optimal utilization.

-Students work on actual biomedical equipment, applying what they have learned in class.
-This “hands on” approach to learning enables students to practice what they have learned in class.
-The capstone course in the program enables students to demonstrate proficiency in troubleshooting, diagnosing and repairing biomedical equipment as a member of a student team.
-Biomedical equipment manufacturers and the advisory board help establish the standards for judging team performance in diagnosing and solving equipment malfunctions.
+Learning is very hands-on, as you’ll work on actual biomedical equipment, applying what you’ve learned in class.
+The capstone course in the program enables you to demonstrate proficiency in troubleshooting, diagnosing, and repairing biomedical equipment as a member of a student team.

 Upon successfully completing this program of study, graduates should be able to: